iridescent-dev/iap-swift-lib/README.md

 In simple cases, you can rely of the library to provide you with information about past purchases and no specific action is needed to unlock the product, just call `InAppPurchase.finishTransactions()`.

 The last known state of the user's purchases is stored as [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).
 As such, their status is always available to your app, even when offline.
-The `InAppPurchase.hasActivePurchase(for: productId)` method lets you to retrieve the ownership status of a product or subscription.
+The `InAppPurchase.hasActivePurchase(for: productIdentifier)` method lets you to retrieve the ownership status of a product or subscription.

 For more advanced use cases, implement your own unlocking logic and call `InAppPurchase.finishTransactions()` afterward.